koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 This is an application with React.

 This is definitely declarative.
-This includes how to update the state, but doesn't include how to update the view.
-So the view is only based on the state.
+The view is only based on the state.
 If the state is the same, the view must be the same, which means that we can focus on the state only.

-the view is a mirror of the state
+The view is a mirror of the state
 -->

 # Declarative with React